JanMMeyer/Graph3d/README.md

 The graph data needs to be provided in two separate csv-files "Nodes.csv" and "Edges.csv" with ";" (semicolon) as delimiter.

-Each file needs a header, containing at least an "id" column for the "Nodes.csv" and "id;source;target" columns for "Edges.csv.
+Each file needs a header, containing at least an "id" column for the "Nodes.csv" and "id" , "source" and "target" columns for "Edges.csv.

 The "label" column for "Nodes.csv" is optional and sets the visible *names* of the nodes.
-"Edges.csv" will support an optional "category"  (directed and undirected) and "label" soon.
+In "Edges.csv" a "type" column is optional and supports the values "u" for undirected and "d" for directed edges.
+A "label" for Edges will be implemented soon.

 The "id" fields in each file must be file-wide unique but are parsed as strings, i.e. any alphanumerical expression is ok.

 The "source" and "target" fields in "Edges.csv" need to correspond to "id"s in "Nodes.cvs", and determine which nodes are connected by that edge.
-For now, source and target are interchangeable.